How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 3. Take photographs of the animal for evidence.

-4. You can charge the person with cruelty under Section 353 of Section 26 of the Agriculture and Markets law.
+4. You can charge the person with animal cruelty under Section 353 of Section 26 of the Agriculture & Markets Law or under Section 353-a, felony animal cruelty, or both.

 OR